OpenGATE/Gate/docs/defining_a_geometry.rst

 :math:`2 \Delta = \frac{setXLength + setNarrowerXLength}{2}`

-where Delta is the length of the wedge across the middle of the Y direction, as shown in Figure 3.15.
+where Delta is the length of the wedge across the middle of the Y direction, as shown in :numref:`wedge2d`.

 .. figure:: wedge2d.jpg
    :alt: Figure 23: wedge2d